- What are human rights?

 What if your rights have been violated?

-Birthrights provides a free and confidential legal advice service for women and healthcare professionals seeking advice about human rights in pregnancy and childbirth.
+Birthrights provides a free and confidential legal advice service for women, birthing people and healthcare professionals seeking advice about human rights in pregnancy and childbirth.
 You can contact us by email: firstname.lastname@example.org.

 If you are unhappy with your care, you can make a complaint to the relevant healthcare provider.
 For advice on complaints, see our factsheet, Making a Complaint.